dominicmwitta/dominicmwitta/README.md

 - 👋 Hi, I’m @dominicmwitta
 - 👀 I’m interested in data science especially analytics, and machine learning.
-- 🌱 I’m currently learning R, Python and SQL
+- 🌱 Experienced with R, Python and basic SQL
-- 💞️ I’m looking to collaborate on real world data science projects
 - 📫 How to reach me dominicmwitta@gmail.com

 <!---